qelphybox/telegram_entities_rb/README.md

 ## Code of Conduct

-Everyone interacting in the TgEntity project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/tg_entity/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the TelegramEntities project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/telegram_entities/blob/master/CODE_OF_CONDUCT.md).